-The Model Legislation was released to stakeholders via the web (www.newmoa.org) for a 60-day comment period ended on June 29, .2023.
+The Model Legislation was released to stakeholders via the web (www.newmoa.org) for a 60-day comment period that ended on June 29, 2023.
 NEWMOA held a national webinar to share a draft of the model legislation with representatives of various stakeholder groups, including manufacturers, trade associations, environmental organizations, local and state government agencies, solid waste management firms, community groups, and others on May 10, 2023.

-NEWMOA solicited and collected written comments and suggestions from stakeholders, including manufacturers, trade associations, environmental organizations, local and state government agencies, solid waste management firms, community groups, and others on the draft Model Legislation.
-NEWMOA received numerous written comments on the Model Legislation.
+NEWMOA solicited and received numerous written comments and suggestions from stakeholders, including manufacturers, trade associations, environmental organizations, local and state government agencies, solid waste management firms, community groups, and others on the draft Model Legislation.
 NEWMOA's PFAS Model Legislation Workgroup reviewed the written comments and revised the Model Legislation in response to those comments.